4-IA/4-IA/fest/README.md

-# Telegram Group Bot (Catalog)
+# TTelegram Group Bot (Catalog)

 A curated collection of bots designed to manage, moderate, and engage telegram groups efficiently.
-[Test](fest/README.md) Last updated 12/22/2025
+Last updated 12/22/2025

 ---